PacktPublishing/3D-Graphics-Rendering-Cookbook-Second-Edition/README.md

 * Improve the performance of legacy Vulkan applications with Vulkan 1.3
 * Manage a substantial amount of content in real-time 3D rendering engines
 * Discover how to debug and profile graphics applications
-* Understand how to use the bindless philosophy in Vulkan
+* Understand how to use the bindless approach in Vulkan
 * Integrate various rendering techniques into a single application
 * Find out how to develop Vulkan applications
 * Implement a physically based glTF2 rendering pipeline from scratch